danielfm/danielfm.github.io/about.md

   feature: about.jpg
 ---

-I'm a senior software engineer currently working for [Globo.com](http://globo.com), the largest media conglomerate in Latin America.
+My name is Daniel Martins and I'm a senior software engineer currently working at [globo.com](http://globo.com), the largest media conglomerate in Latin America.

 I'm passionate about open source software, programming languages (even the weird ones), machine learning, and pretty much any computer magic stuff you might think of.

 I currently live in Rio de Janeiro, although I was born and grew up near São Paulo.
-When I'm not coding (which is most of the time), I like to watch movies/TV series, play the guitar and have some beer with my friends.
+When I'm not coding, I like to watch movies/TV series, play the guitarand have some beer (cachaça?) with my friends.

 Want to know more about my work and interests?
 Here's my [LinkedIn](http://linkedin.com/in/danielfmartins).